Cozy Peach Kitchen

 • Sweet potatoes: I actually use a mix of Japanese sweet potatoes and orange-flesh sweet potatoes for a variety of flavor and texture.
 You can use one or the other if you prefer.
 I make this recipe a lot with whichever potato I have on hand.

 • Plantains: Make sure your plantains are super ripe before roasting them.
-They should have a lot of brown/black spots and a yellow skin like the kind of banana you would use for banana bread.
+They should have a lot of brown/black spots and a yellow skin like the kind of banana you would use for banana muffins.
 They get really sweet and a little crisp in the oven.

 Labeled ingredients used to make radish slaw